databio/simpleCache/README.md

 Like its name indicates, `simpleCache` is intended to be simple.
 You choose a location to store your caches, and then provide the function with nothing more than a cache name and instructions (R code) for how to produce the R object.
 While simple, `simpleCache` also provides some advanced options like environment assignments, recreating caches, reloading caches, and even cluster compute bindings (to SLURM) making it flexible enough for use in large-scale data analysis projects.

-For detailed documentation of functions and additional examples, please see the R documentation.

 --------------------------------------------------------------------------------
 ### Installing simpleCache
 Install the development version directly from github with devtools